munira-alduraibi/100-days-of-code/log.md

 ### Day 10:  December 14 , 2021
 ##### learned 56% of applied Visual design with css

+### Day 11:  December 15 , 2021
+##### learned 66% of applied Visual design with css , trying hard to keep the habit bc all of these projects and final exams that i have :) however , i thank me for trying to put the time into this challenge even tho idon't have a lot of time

 ## EXTRA days I did .. each two line represnet one hour